TravisWheelerLab/ULTRA/README.md

 ## Install

-ULTRA uses the CMake build system.
+ULTRA uses the CMake build system (version 3.0 or greater).
 This makes building the application pretty straightforward.

   1. Generate the Makefile: `cmake .`
   2. Build the `ultra` executable: `make`

+Note that on some systems you may need to install CMake 3 as a separate package and run `cmake3` specifically.

 ## Run